 This is something we often forget.
 We search for big moments, dramatic turning points, and grand opportunities.
 But most life-changing events begin quietly.

+One drive.
+One conversation.
 One moment of support.

 Great outcomes are rarely the result of a single massive act.
 They are built from small, human choices.